alexmingoia/alexmingoia.com/no-versions.md

 # Better software without versions

-Versions are a lie.
-Code *is* the interface (API).
-Versions aren't code – they do not necessarily reflect changes to the interface.
+Versions are supposed to communicate change.
+We want to use new code, fix bugs, and improve things.
+We care about changes, so why care about versions?
+Why not always upgrade?
+Because versions are used to communicate two kinds of changes: breaking and non-breaking.
+If we want to make breaking changes, we use versions to communicate this.

-There are two kinds of changes to an interface: Breaking and non-breaking.
-If we want to make changes that break the interface, we bump the version, right? **No**.
-We shouldn't break the interface.
-We should add to the interface.
-Add an additional argument, add a function, add a namespace.
+*But we don't have to make breaking changes.* Versions are an excuse to break things.
+We shouldn't break things.
+Instead, we can add an additional argument, add a function, or add a namespace.
 Add to the interface.

-So you see, versions aren't only lies – versions are unnecessary lies.
-Versions aren't a promise, they are an excuse to break things.
 Forget versions.
 Ship better software by not breaking stuff.